 Server-side Ad Insertion conducts the stitching process before the ad and the content reaches the client (browser).
 As a result, the ad and the content reach the client in a single stream, proxied from the same server.
 The software cannot differentiate the ad, hence failing to block them.

 We have mentioned this earlier and suggested it again because it is the best, simple, and most straightforward approach to dealing with ad blockers.
 Whenever users with adblockers reach your site, you ask them to either turn off the ad blocker or whitelist your site in it.
 You can also choose to educate the user about the importance of ads for the open web.
 There are solutions like Blockthrough, Uponit, Blockadblock, etc., to help you.

 We have mentioned this earlier, and we are suggesting it again because it is the best, simple, and most straightforward approach to dealing with ad blockers.
 Whenever users with adblockers reach your site, you ask them to either turn off the ad blocker or whitelist your site in it.
 You can also choose to educate the user about the importance of ads for the open web.
 There are solutions like Blockthrough, Uponit, Blockadblock, etc., to help you with it.

 Google Funding Choices

 Funding Choices allows your visitors to fund your publishing business if they do not wish to see the ads on your site.
-With Funding Choices, you can ask the AdBlock users to allow ads, buy a Contributor Pass, or opt for any other choices provided by you.
+With Funding Choices, you can ask AdBlock users to allow ads, buy a Contributor Pass, or opt for any other choices you provide.

 You can also give metered access to visitors.

-Interruptions, distractions, security, speed, etc. are some of the reasons behind the use of ad blockers.
-Every publisher should try to maintain the balance between ads and user experience to ensure that no visitor feels the need to install ad blockers.
-At the same time, as the number of ad blocking users is continuously increasing, you have to keep finding new ways to recover your revenue from them.
+Interruptions, distractions, security, speed, etc., are some reasons behind ad blockers’ use.
+Every publisher should try to balance ads and user experience to ensure that no visitor needs to install ad blockers.
+At the same time, as the number of ad-blocking users continuously increases, you must keep finding new ways to recover your revenue from them.